evothings/cordova-ble/README.md

 ### Download Evothings Studio

-[Download Evothings Studio now](http://evothings.com/download/) - it is fun and easy to get started.
+[Download Evothings Studio](http://evothings.com/download/) - it is fun and easy to get started.
 It is open source!